thunderdrop/Inform-7-with-NVDA/README.md

 The features in the following list are all technically accessible, but their functionality is diminished to a point where their usability is somewhat debatable.
 They are also most likely the easiest to fix.

-* Viewing the built-in documentation (improved in 64-bit app)
+* Viewing the built-in documentation (slightly improved in 64-bit app)
+* The reading of highlighted syntax (requires changing NVDA settings)
 * Playing or testing projects in the "story" tab
 * Using the "Test Me" feature
 * Using the spell checker